sailfish009/openstructure/modules/seq/base/doc/seq.rst

       # a gap"
       print s.GetResidueIndex(3)

+  .. method:: GetResidue(pos)

+    As, :meth:`GetResidueIndex`, but directly returns the residue view.
+If no view is attached, or if the position is a gap, an invalid residue view is returned.

+    :rtype: :class:`~ost.mol.ResidueView`

   .. method:: GetLastNonGap()

     Get position of last non-gap character in sequence.
 In case of an empty